VitaliyPetrov/AIR_WORK/README.md

 Air Work will be image viewer controlled by Leap Motion Controller

-/Simple - standart demo from Leap Motion SDK
+/Simple - standard demo from Leap Motion SDK